An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 Note: Most door barricades are suitable only for inward swinging doors, so before getting one make sure you choose the right model.

-The one I use and recommend is the Nightlock door barricade that’s specially designed for outswing doors (click here to check out the current price), be it a front, patio, or apartment door.
+The one I use and recommend is the Nightlock door barricade that’s specially designed for doors that open outward (click here to check out the current price), be it a front, patio, or apartment door.
 By the way, if you’re interested don’t miss our best tips to secure an apartment door.

 The device consists of three main parts: the door plate, the floor plate, and the locking handle.
 Installation is simple and straightforward: you just have to mount the plates on the door and the floor using the screws that come with the barricade.
 To secure the door, all you have to do is slide the locking handle in its place.